-(3) In recognition of special contributions to science, technology, culture and art, the faculties of the TU Bergakademie Freiberg can confer the degrees named above honorarily (doctor honoris causa).
-The letters h.c. are added to the doctoral degrees Dr. rer.
-Nat., Dr. phil., Dr. jur. or Dr. rer. pol.
-The letters E. h. are added to the doctoral degree Dr.-Ing.
+- (2) In recognition of special contributions to science, technology, culture and art, the faculty can, on the basis of the TU Bergakademie's right to award doctorates in accordance to the procedure of § 21 confer the academic degrees named above honorarily (doctor honoris causa).
+The letters h.c. (honorius causa) are added to the doctoral degree Dr. rer. nat. and the letters E. h.
+(Ehren halber) are added to the doctoral degree Dr.-Ing. - (3) The degree "doctor philosophiae" (Ph.
+D.) can be awarded after completing of a doctoral study programme.
+The faculty, possibly in cooperation with other faculties, regulates more about doctoral study programmes.